 - The licensing agreement may make it compulsory for you to accept certain marketing restrictions.

 - You may lose the ability to develop your own technology internally.

 - Licensors may not be able to license their products if they fail to meet certain licensing requirements.

 - In most cases, licensors will lose most or all of their rights to their inventions.
 The licensees get to call the shots, but the licensors may not agree with their decisions.
 Ideas may fail because of poor strategy or execution, so it is important for licensors to work with companies that have a solid track record in licensing.

 - Licensing is costlier than crowdsourcing because it may require licensors to invest substantially in their inventions to make them license-worthy.

 If you need help understanding how to license a product, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.